LeimLarissa/Baltic-German-Intelligentsia/T1_detailled_explanation.md

 While I was able to remove most of the original anticipated error types, the overall most common error type among these documents is the VSpecSpace error.
 Since I don't have a solution for this error type yet, these documents have a larger portion of remaining erroneus lines.

-While previously 10,6 % of lines were erroneus now about 6,9 % remain.
+While previously 10,5 % of lines were erroneus now about 6,7 % remain.
-From the original anticipated error types (NomSpace and SpecSpace) I was able to remove 96,2 %.
-Considering all error types I was able to remove 34,8 %.
+From the original anticipated error types (NomSpace and SpecSpace) I was able to remove 96,1 %.
+Considering all error types I was able to remove 36,1 %.
-The whole overview for the [error statistics of the NVR broken down by year can be found here](https://github.com/LeimLarissa/Baltic-German-Intelligentsia/blob/bcde8e875eb15e2814cc9b4560b1da01a19bf33d/Sources/NVR/2023-02-13_OverallNVRErrorStats.csv).
+The whole overview for the [error overview of the NVR broken down by year can be found here](https://github.com/LeimLarissa/Baltic-German-Intelligentsia/blob/fc2bc2088977f6c3a915b4dc2667269f972e52d6/Sources/NVR/2023-08-31_OverallNVRErrorStats.csv).

-Overall lines across NVR material: 279.276
+Overall lines across NVR material: 295.806
-Errorneus lines of original anticipated types: 10.719
+Errorneus lines of original anticipated types: 11.688
-Overall erroneus lines: 29.627
+Overall erroneus lines: 31.098
-Overall cleaned erroneus lines: 10.308
+Overall cleaned erroneus lines: 11.235
-Remaining erroneus lines: 19.319
+Remaining erroneus lines: 19.863